trevisthomas/ttdc/README.md

 </pre>
 Response:

-A jason object with with some details about the page size, page number requested and a 'list' argument which contains a 1 level deep hierarchy of the latest posts visbile to all users of TTDC sorted by the conversation with the most recient reply
+<p>A jason object with with some details about the page size, page number requested and a 'list' argument which contains a 1 level deep hierarchy of the latest posts visbile to all users of TTDC sorted by the conversation with the most recient reply</p>

 Request:
 <pre>